NethermindEth/starknet.go/README.md

 - https://github.com/software-mansion/starknet.py
 - https://github.com/codahale/rfc6979/blob/master/rfc6979.go

+### THIS LIBRARY HAS YET BEEN AUDITED BY THE STARKWARE TEAM

 ### Usage
 Although the library adheres to the 'elliptic/curve' interface.
 All testing has been done against library function explicity.
 It is recommended to use in the same way(i.e. `curve.Sign` and not `ecdsa.Sign`).